 Emulate a pointing device.
-The following types are supported:
+The following mouse types are supported:

 - Bus mouse: ISA expansion card with a mouse interface.
-The I/O port and IRQ used by the card are configurable. - Serial mouse: connected to the serial port of your choosing. - PS/2 mouse: connected to the PS/2 port.
+The I/O port and IRQ used by the card are configurable. - Serial mouse: connected to the serial port of your choosing.
+The selected serial port must be enabled on the Ports tab. - PS/2 mouse: connected to the PS/2 port.
 Only available on machines with a PS/2 mouse port.

-The Configure button opens a new window with settings specific to the selected device type, such as the number of buttons, or the serial port for a serial mouse or tablet.
+The Configure button opens a new window with settings specific to the selected mouse type, such as the number of buttons, or the serial port for a serial mouse.